ametiste-oss/ametiste-metrics/README.md

 ##Default configuration further tuning

 Default metrics service implementation is AggregatingMetricsService, and it is confgured with only default router and two mentioned aggregators.
 Changing routing and extend aggregators is possible by redefining *metricRoutingMap* and/or *aggregatorsList* beans.
 Its important to remember that *metricRoutingMap* map should contain *"__default"* route key, even if it points to empty aggregators list.
-More information about metrics routing and identifier resolving is at **Identifier resolving** and **Metrics routing sections**
+More information about metrics routing and identifier resolving is at [Identifier resolving](#identifier-resolving) and [Metrics routing](#metrics-routing)

 ##Annotations usage